Roll20/roll20-api-scripts/Shadowrun 5th Edition/README.md

 ## Link Tokens

-Setup a number of defaults on a token.
-Character sheets set to PC will link their stun & physical.
+Sets a number of defaults on a token then sets the selected token as the default for the represented character sheet.
+Character sheets set to PC will link their stun & physical attributes.
 Others sheets will only input the values but not link the attributes to the character sheet.

 ### Command